 - Pour in activated yeast mixture and gradually begin spooning in the balance of the flour as the dough mixes.
 Once the yeast mixture has been well combined, switch to a dough hook attachment.
 As the dough is kneaded, gluten strands will begin to form.
 Add flour until dough begins to form and clean the sides of the bowl.
 It should be slightly tacky, but you should be able to handle the dough without it sticking to your fingers.

 - Cover your mixing bowl and let the dough rest for 15 minutes.
 This is important because it gives the gluten a chance to relax, which will make it easier to stretch and roll out.

 Homemade Salted Caramel Sauce+ Filling

 - While dough rests, prepare the salted caramel sauce filling.

-- In a saucepan over LOW heat, add butter, sugar, and heavy cream.
+- In a saucepan over LOW heat, add butter, brown sugar, and heavy cream.
 Stir until butter is completely melted.
 Raise to MEDIUM heat but DO NOT stir.
 Allow caramel to cook for 5 minutes (without stirring).
 Remove from heat when bubbles begin to rapidly form in the center and caramel has turned an amber color.
 As it cools, stir in sea salt flakes and set aside.

 - Lightly grease your work surface.
 Stretch and roll out your dough in a large, thick rectangle (roughly 9x13, use a cutting board for reference).
 Spread an even layer of the caramel over the dough using a spoon or pastry brush.
-Sprinkle pecans and a thin layer of the cinnamon-brown sugar mix.
+Sprinkle pecans and a thin layer of the cinnamon-sugar mix.